Marijnher/odl3d/README.md

-# odl3d - 3D Graphics Library
+# odl3d - Object Display Layer 3D

 A .NET 3D graphics library with an abstract renderer stack and GLFW-based windowing for cross-platform game development and graphics applications.